christophetd/duplicacy-autobackup/README.md

   $ duplicacy restore -r 2 '*.txt'
   ```

-- To restore the whole revision 2 of your backup, run:
+- To restore in the current directory the whole revision 2 of your backup, run:

   ```
   $ duplicacy restore -r 2